The Best Dethatching Rakes for a Healthy Lawn, Tested

 Manual

-The most affordable type of dethatcher for lawns is a manual rake, which looks very similar to a standard rake you would use to gather leaves in the yard.
-However, dethatching rakes differ in that they feature thinner tines specifically designed to bite into the soil and pull up dead grass.
+The most affordable type of dethatcher for a lawn is a manual rake, which looks very similar to a standard rake you would use to gather leaves in the yard.
+However, dethatching rakes have thinner tines specifically designed to bite into the soil and pull up dead grass.

 Power

 The best power rake looks similar to a small lawn mower, only instead of a spinning blade that cuts grass, it is equipped with a cylinder covered in dethatcher tines.
-A motor powers the cylinder, which spins through the lawn pulling up dead grass.
+Power rake dethatchers have motors that power the cylinder, which spins through the lawn pulling up dead grass.

-A dethatching power rake uses an electric motor and can be plugged into a standard outlet.
-Since these models require a power cord, they have limited range, making them more suitable for smaller yards.
+A dethatching power rake uses an electric motor and plugs into a standard outlet.
+Since these models have cords, they have a somewhat limited range, making them more suitable for smaller yards.

 Tow Behind